You are here:

 Rheumatoid arthritis can affect virtually every area of a person’s life from work life to family life.
-One study showed that more than a quarter of women stopped working within 4 years after being diagnosed with rheumatoid arthritis.
-Rheumatoid arthritis can also interfere with the joys and responsibilities of family life and may affect the decision to have children.
+It can also interfere with the joys and responsibilities of family life and may affect the decision to have children.

-Fortunately, current treatment strategies, including pain-relieving drugs and medications that slow joint damage, a balance between rest and exercise, and patient education and support programs, allow most people with the disease to lead active and productive lives.
+Fortunately, current treatment strategies allow most people with the disease to lead active and productive lives.
+These strategies include pain-relieving drugs and medications that slow joint damage, a balance between rest and exercise, and patient education and support programs.
 In recent years, research has led to a new understanding of rheumatoid arthritis and has increased the likelihood that, in time, researchers will find even better ways to treat the disease.

-Scientists still do not know exactly what causes the immune system to turn against itself in rheumatoid arthritis, but research over the last few years has begun to piece together the factors involved.
+Scientists still do not know exactly what causes the immune system to turn against the body’s own tissues in rheumatoid arthritis, but research over the last few years has begun to piece together the factors involved.

 Environmental factors: Many scientists think that something must occur to trigger the disease process in people whose genetic makeup makes them susceptible to rheumatoid arthritis.
-A viral or bacterial infection appears likely, but the exact agent is not yet known.
-This does not mean that rheumatoid arthritis is contagious: a person cannot catch it from someone else.
+A variety of factors have been suggested, but a specific agent has not been identified.

 Rheumatoid arthritis can be difficult to diagnose in its early stages for several reasons.
 First, there is no single test for the disease.
 In addition, symptoms differ from person to person and can be more severe in some people than in others.
 Also, symptoms can be similar to those of other types of arthritis and joint conditions, and it may take some time for other conditions to be ruled out.
 Finally, the full range of symptoms develops over time, and only a few symptoms may be present in the early stages.
 As a result, doctors use a variety of the following tools to diagnose the disease and to rule out other conditions: